 The secular terms will be then found in the second order part

-of which we already have a partial computation, i.e. the second term, by combining Eqs.~\eqref{Z0} and \eqref{Z2--mean}.
+of which we already have a partial computation, i.e., the second term, by combining Eqs.~\eqref{Z0} and \eqref{Z2--mean}.
 Then, we only need to compute $\langle Z_1(t,\tau)^2 \rangle$.
-This is done in the Appendix A, where we show that
+This is done in the Appendix, where we show that

-Inserting Eqs.~\eqref{Z0}, \eqref{Z2--mean} and \eqref{Z1Z1--mean2} into Eq.\eqref{second-order-zz} we obtain the second order part of $\langle z(t)^2\rangle$.
-The calculation of the coefficients that avoid the secular terms is described in Appendix A. They are given by
+Inserting Eqs.~\eqref{Z0}, \eqref{Z2--mean}, and \eqref{Z1Z1--mean2} into Eq.\eqref{second-order-zz} we obtain the second order part of $\langle z(t)^2\rangle$.
+The calculation of the coefficients that avoid the secular terms is described in the Appendix.
+They are given by

 Plugging these results back into Eq.~\eqref{Z0Z0} we obtain the main result of this subsection